jundalisay/spblist/content/en/research/whittaker/aether/chapter-01e.md

 But the suppositions of easy transmission and reflection were soon found inadequate to explain all Newton's experimental results, at least without making other and more complicated additional assumptions.

+### The Speed of Light

 At the time of the publication of Hooke's Micrographia, and Newton's theory of colours, it was not known whether light is propagated instantly or not.

-Galileo tried to settle the question experimentally many years previously[40].
+Galileo tried to answer this experimentally many years previously[40].

 He stationed 2 men with lanterns at a considerable distance from each other.
 - One of them was directed to observe when the other uncovered his light, and exhibit his own the moment he perceived it.

 But the timespan required by the light for its journey was too small to be perceived in this way.

 The discovery was ultimately made in 1675 by an astronomer, Olof Roemer[41] (b.
 1644, d.
 1710).

-He observed that the eclipses of the first satellites of Jupiter were apparently affected by an unknown disturbing cause.
+He observed that the eclipses of the first moons of Jupiter were apparently affected by an unknown disturbing cause.

-The time of the occurrence of the phenomenon was retarded when the earth and Jupiter, in the course of their orbital motions, happened to be most remote from each other, and accelerated in the contrary case.
+The time of the occurrence of the phenomenon was retarded when the earth and Jupiter, in the course of their orbital motions, were farthest from each other.
+It was accelerated when they were nearest.

 Roemer explained this by supposing that light requires a finite time to travel from that moon to the earth.

 By observing eclipses, he calculated the timespan required for its passage from the sun to the earth (the light-equation, as it is called) was 11 minutes.[42]